 Bergeron describes her vision for the SMCC program, “After my many years of playing and coaching, I have come to develop four core coaching beliefs: communication, trust, efficiency, and enthusiasm.
 I have a passion for coaching and leadership as well as empowering young women to become their best.”

-In addition to her duties at SMCC, Bergeron works as a Financial Representative at Fidelity Investments and resides in Portland, Maine.
+In addition to her duties at SMCC, Bergeron works as a Relationship Manager at Fidelity Investments and resides in Falmouth with her husband Jack.